MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/customize-business-process-flows.md

 ## Create a business process flow

- 1. Make sure that you have the System Administrator or System Customizer security role or equivalent permissions.
+ 1. Make sure you have the System Administrator or System Customizer security role or equivalent permissions.
  2. On the **Sales Settings** page, select **Business Process Flows**.

     ![Customize business processes in Advance settings](media/bpf-advanced-settings-page.png "Customize business processes in Advance settings")